LockDown-Ammo/GamesBot/README.md

 # Discord Games Bot

 This is a private discord bot used in specefic private servers to play games.
-Its not meant for public use and likely has many bugs and will crash easily.
-This has been coded as a passion and the code is not open to be used for commercial purposes (we ignore the fact that it can be viewed publicly)
+Its not meant for public use and likely has many bugs.
+This has been coded as a passion project.

-Developer: Anonymous [ Some may know me as Whatsapp / LockDownAmmo :D ]

 ---